 Image Source: Getty / Tim Graham

 For most of us, Kate Middleton came into our lives officially when her engagement to Prince William was announced back in October 2010.
-When the couple married in April 2011, the world was introduced to the woman we now know as the duchess of Cambridge, a wife, humanitarian, mother of two, and of course, future queen.
+When the couple married in April 2011, the world was introduced to the woman we now know as the duchess of Cambridge, a wife, humanitarian, mother of three, and of course, future queen.
 With all the information we've gotten about Kate's duties as duchess, we started thinking about what her life was like before she was thrust into the spotlight as a global icon.
 Sure, in a lot of ways she's changed since getting married (who hasn't?), but we have to believe that underneath her title, she's still the same old Kate.
 Here's what her royal highness was up to before she became a member of Britain's most famous family.

 After graduating from the University of St. Andrews in Fife, Scotland, Kate accepted a position as an accessory buyer with British retailer Jigsaw.
 The chain's founder, Belle Robinson, has since revealed details about what Kate was like as an employee: "I was so impressed by her," she told The Standard in 2008.
 "She sat in the kitchen at lunchtime and chatted with everyone from the van drivers to the accounts girls.
 She wasn't precious."